I only care about travel and issues a girl who travels has

 Why don’t we let other girls –who are travelers like us– talk about emotional issues while they travel?
 Why we insist on keeping them silent by saying that “those issues have nothing to do with travel” when they have a lot to do?

 To share in communities and/or Facebook groups for girls who travel should help you to understand that all these things, are the firsts that you should bring with you in your luggage.
 I am frustrated that many of these groups are the places I have found the least empathy possible.
-I am sick and tired that many think that travel only consist on pack a bags, catch a plane, arriving to your destination and take selfies.
+I am sick and tired that many think that travel only consists of packing bags, catching planes, arriving at your destination, and take selfies.
 It makes me exhausted, that girls don’t respect one another.
 Period.

-From the moment we were born, we, women, carry a huge emotional baggage, even if we are travelers or not.
-That is why we need to talk, we need to have each others back when we face different situations, traveling or in our daily routines.
-Many of us join a group of girls looking for a bit of empathy, because we think that what we all have in common is our passion for travel.
-It saddens me seeing that girls who travel are the first ones to insult a fellow girl who is only looking for a bit of comprehension, a bit of empathy.
+From the moment we were born, we, women, carry huge emotional baggage, even if we are travelers or not.
+That is why we need to talk, we need to have each other back when we face different situations, traveling or in our daily routines.
+Many of us join a group of girls looking for a bit of empathy because we think that what we all have in common is our passion for travel.
+It saddens me to see that girls who travel are the first ones to insult a fellow girl who is only looking for a bit of comprehension, a bit of empathy.

 My biggest wish

-My wish is that travel keep on helping us grow.
-I hope it teaches us that the world is a big place and that its pretty diverse.
+My wish is that travel keeps on helping us grow.
+I hope it teaches us that the world is a big place and that it’s pretty diverse.
 This teaches us that even if we don’t agree with someone else, we tolerate and respect them.
-I dream for a world where every girl who travels can be a lot more empathetic one another.
+I dream of a world where every girl who travels can be a lot more empathetic to one another.